Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Operator

 Ladies and gentlemen, thank you for standing by and welcome to the Level 3 First Quarter 2017 Earnings Conference Call.
-During the presentation, all participants will be in a listen-only mode.
-Afterwards, we will conduct a question-and-answer session.
 As a reminder, this conference is being recorded today, Wednesday, May 3, 2017.
 It is now my pleasure to turn the conference over to Valerie Finberg, Vice President of Corporate Communications and Investor Relations.
 Please go ahead, ma'am.

 Valerie Finberg - Level 3 Communications, Inc.

 Thank you, Pam.
-Good evening, everyone and thank you for joining us for the Level 3 Communications' first quarter 2017 earnings call.
+Good evening everyone and thank you for joining us for the Level 3 Communications' first quarter 2017 earnings call.
 With us on the call today are Jeff Storey, President and Chief Executive Officer; and Sunit Patel, Executive Vice President and Chief Financial Officer.

 Prior-period results for the first quarter 2016 are presented on a pro forma basis, adjusted to reflect changes made to customer assignments between the wholesale and enterprise channels at the beginning of 2017, due to mergers between certain customers and other changes.
 Unless otherwise noted, revenue and sales comparisons to prior periods are provided on a year-over-year and a constant currency basis.